inoa-io/satellite/docs/user-guide/electrical-installation.md

 All Satellite "Rail" models are meant to be mounted on a DIN rail at indoor sites.
 For outdoor usage please refer to the Satellite "Probe" models.

 All models uses internal micro SD cards as file storage.
 You can insert an SD card of your choice by opening the case popping the 4 latches out with a screw driver.
-The card can be inserted at the upper side of the PCB "sandwitch".
+The card can be inserted at the upper side of the PCB "sandwich".

 ## Tenant Electricity Model

-The metering model is able to connect to 2 different RS485 topolgies (e.g. ModBus) running on different baud rates.
+The metering model is able to connect to 2 different RS485 buses (e.g. ModBus) running on different baud rates.
 It is also fitted with 2 digital inputs (e.g. S0).

 Please find to pin out below: